QubesOS/qubes-app-u2f/Documentation/manpages/qctap-get-info.rst

     On standard input a complete CTAP request (CBOR) command is expected.
     On standard output, CTAP response (CBOR) is returned.

+    Disabling this option essentially disables the entire CTAP2 protocol, while the previous version (U2F) will continue to work without any changes.

 Bugs
 ----